Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 With at least 3 people, one to hold the shallow end wall, two others will grab opposite sides of the liner and pull it across the pool to the deep end wall.
 Bend down and lock the corners into the tracks.
 Pennies or Popsicle sticks can be useful as a shim to hold the liner in place as you move it around to line it up to the pool corners.

-Once the corners or other markers are established, and the liner appears to be hanging correctly, proceed around the pool, away from each other and lock the liner into the track.
+Once the corners or other markers are established, and the liner appears to be hanging correctly, proceed around the liner swimming pool, away from each other and lock the liner into the track.
 Pull any slack along the wall with you, as you go, keeping a slight tension.

 Once the liner bead has been snapped into or pushed into the track all the way around the pool, take a look at how it’s hangin’ – should look centered.
 There may be some floor wrinkles, so pull the liner floor material up towards the shallow end wall, and then do the same in the other areas, to pull loose vinyl material towards the walls.